2020 Producer Candidates

-Rebekah has been working in specialty cheese for 10 years.
-The first half of her career was spent in retail at Pastoral Artisan Cheese, Bread & Wine, Whole Foods, and as Corporate Director of Cheese for Nugget Market.
+Rebekah Baker has been working in Specialty Cheese for 10 years.
+The first half of her career was spent in retail working at Pastoral Artisan, Whole Foods, and as Corporate Director of Cheese for Nugget Market.
 Next, she moved into distribution, as the Category Director of Cheese for Tony’s Fine Foods.
 Presently she is the Western Regional Specialty Sales Manager for Tillamook where she is helping to introduce and establish their specialty portfolio.
-She has served on the Board of the California Artisan Cheese Guild and as its President in 2018.
-With ACS, she volunteers with the Scholarship Selection Panel, presented on a panel at the 2018 conference, is a Co-Chair of the Portland 2020 Host Committee, and received her CCP® certification in 2014.
-Rebekah will receive her Executive MBA in summer 2019 and is strongly committed—as a matter of vocation—to advancing the specialty cheese industry.
+She has served on the board for the California Artisan Cheese Guild and as Board President for 2018.
+With ACS she volunteers with the Scholarship Selection Panel, presented on a panel at the 2018 conference, was Co-Chair of the Portland 2020 ACS Conference Host Committee and received her ACS CCP™ certification in 2014.
+Rebekah received her Executive MBA degree in the summer 2019 and is strongly committed—as a matter of vocation—to advancing the specialty cheese industry.

 Statement of Intent